psoloway/puppetlabs-tomcat/README.md

 #####`app_base`

 Specifies where to deploy the WAR.
 Cannot be used in combination with `deployment_path`.
 Valid options: a string containing a path relative to $CATALINA_BASE.
-Default: 'webapps'.
+Default: If you don't specify an `app_base`, Puppet deploys the WAR to your specified `deployment_path`.
+If you don't specify that either, the WAR deploys to '${catalina_base}/webapps'.

 #####`deployment_path`

 Specifies where to deploy the WAR.
 Cannot be used in combination with `app_base`.
 Valid options: a string containing an absolute path.
-Default: undef.
+Default: If you don't specify a `deployment_path`, Puppet deploys the WAR to your specified `app_base`.
+If you don't specify that either, the WAR deploys to '${catalina_base}/webapps'.

 #####`war_ensure`